zenspider/minitest-matchers/README.txt

 == DESCRIPTION:

-minitest-matchers adds support for RSpec/Shoulda-style matchers to MiniTest::Spec.
+minitest-matchers adds support for RSpec/Shoulda-style matchers to minitest/unit and minitest/spec.

-A matcher is a class that must implement #description and #matches? methods.
-Expactations are then builded using these two methods.
+A matcher is a class that must implement #description, #matches?,
+#failure_message and #negative_failure_message methods.
+Expactations are then builded using these methods.

 == FEATURES/PROBLEMS:

-* Enables you to define reusable matcher classes
+* Enables you to use existing matcher classes from projects like valid_attribute, (with some additional work) shoulda-matchers and remarkable.

+* when using MiniTest::Matchers#must we run the matcher in the context of spec class, not spec instance, so you can't use spec instance level methods/variables just yet:

+    describe "index" do
+      let(:post) { Factory.create(:post) }
+      before { get :show, :id => post.to_param }

+      must { respond_with(:success) }      # works
+      must { assign_to(:post).with(post) } # won't work
+    end

+  We don't support these things in the matcher description for the same reasons.

 == SYNOPSIS: